powsybl/powsybl-core/docs/grid_exchange_formats/ampl/export.md

 The default version is the `V1_1`.

-Exporters define the information written in text files and fed to Ampl regarding:
+Exporters define the information written in text files and fed to AMPL regarding:

 - Buses;
 - Tap changers;